What Is the Best Type of RV for You?

 There are four types of motor homes: A, B, B+ and C.

-Class A units are built either on truck, specially designed vehicle or commercial bus chassis.
+Class A units are built on a truck or commercial bus chassis or a specially designed one.
 They are powered either by gas or diesel engines and come in sizes that go up to 45 feet in length.
 They have high ceilings throughout and are loaded with luxury amenities.

 Class B coaches are actually vans (as noted above) that have been converted for use as campers.
 They have high ceilings and basic, but very small, living facilities.